Dafmulder/QTUM-testnet/README.md

 		relayfee: 0.004,
 		errors: ""
 	}
     ```

 5. Igniting your QTUM testnet

 	As you can see in the previous response there are 0 block mined so far.
 In order to ignite the PoS of your development QTUM chain you can generate the first 5-600 blocks.
 This should enable the network and allow for 'normal functionality'.

     ```bash
 	./qtum-cli -conf=/home/qtum-0.14.15/bin/qtum.conf generate 600
     ```

+    If you run the getinfo command again you'll now see that the blocks variable is at 600 (or more).

+6. Setting up a second (or any number) node

+	To set up another node to join your Master-Node in the network you follow the same steps [1-4] with a small difference, the only thing you need to change is adding the ip address of your Master-Node to the qtum.conf file:

+    ```bash
+	daemon=0
+	regtest=1
+	par=2
+	txindex=1
+	logevents=1
+	port=23888
+	addnode=1.1.1.1:23888
+	onlynet=ipv4
+	listenonion=0
+	logips=1
+	uacomment=qtumd_node
+	debug=1
+	record-log-opcodes=1
+	rpcuser=user1
+	rpcpassword=password1
+    ```